Sodhi, Wagner 'heroes' as gritty draw gives N. Zealand series

-Christchurch, New Zealand, April 3, 2018 (AFP) - - Ish Sodhi and Neil Wagner were hailed as heroes Tuesday after their gritty 188-ball stand secured a second Test draw and series win for New Zealand against England.
+Christchurch (New Zealand) (AFP) - Ish Sodhi and Neil Wagner were hailed as heroes Tuesday after their gritty 188-ball stand secured a second Test draw and series win for New Zealand against England.

 Battered and bruised after a torrid time from a desperate England attack, the pair hung on until bad light stopped play with Wagner's dismissal in the penultimate over.